DarkEli/CPSC210Project/README.md

 A **job offer comparison application** for graduating UBC CS students.
 Students can choose the best job offer that they’ve got according to locations, their own preferences and most importantly, to check whether students got low-balled offers or not.
-I may use this application for <br>
+I may use this application for choosing job offers.<br>
 <br>
 First of all, the information (e.g. office location, average salary) of some top companies <em>(e.g. MANGA)</em> is stored inside the system already.
 At the same time, the living cost of North American big cities <em>(e.g. Vancouver,